schveiguy/raylib-d/README.md

 The `lflags-posix` and lflags-osx lines are unnecessary if your library is copied to `/usr/lcoal/lib`

-The `lflags-osx` line is unnecessary allows the system to load the library from the local directory.
-This allows running the executable directly without using environment variables.
+The `-rpath` flags allow the system to load the library from the local directory without using environment variables.

 *Note: I have not tested on Linux, which also has rpath options.
 If someone wants to test and tell me the correct way to do this, I'll include it*